hasura/graphql-engine/rfcs/v3/engine-plugins.md

 # Engine-plugins in Hasura V3

-This document is going to focus on the implementation details for HTTP-based engine plugins.
+This document focuses on the implementation details for HTTP-based engine plugins.

 ## Pre-parse Hook

-For a pre-parse plugin, the request to the plugin would be performed just after receiving the request to the engine.
+For a pre-parse plugin, the request to the plugin is performed just after receiving the request to the engine.

 ### Configuration

 The pre-parse plugin can be configured using an OpenDD object of kind `LifecyclePluginHook`.
-It will include the following information:
+It includes the following information:

 1. The engine-plugin URL
 2. Request Includes (this can be used to optimize critical engine plugins):
-   1. Request Headers(?)
+    1. Request Headers
-   2. Graphql request(?)
+    2. Graphql request
-   3. Variables(?)
+    3. Variables

-Please note that the presence of `operationName` is not configurable (as we already have too much fine-grained control), and including/excluding operation name won't have much impact on the request size.
+Please note that the presence of `operationName` is not configurable, and including/excluding operation name won't have much impact on the request size.

 An example of configuration JSON is: